Mumbai crime: Senior citizen thrashed, robbed on WEH

-60-year-old man was driving towards Malad when he banged into another vehicle from behind and drove off; occupants of the car then gave chase, pulled him out and assaulted him; stole his gold chain
+60-year-old was driving towards Malad when he banged into another vehicle and drove off; car's occupants then gave chase, assaulted him and stole his gold chain.
+Cops have nabbed accused

 An accident between two cars on the Western Express Highway took an ugly turn after the driver of one of the cars was allegedly pulled out and thrashed after a brief chase on Wednesday night.